-The best time to get your roof fixed is now; Rip that bandaid off!
 Now that you've confirmed you have a leaking roof, reach out to a local roofing contractor.
-Even if you can’t track exactly where the leak originates from, a roofer can, and they will fix the problem before it causes more serious damage to your home and belongings.
+Even if you can’t track exactly where the leak originates from, a roofer can.
+They'll fix the problem before it causes more serious damage to your home and belongings.

 Whatever the reason may be as to why you haven't gotten your leaky roof fixed just yet.
 RoofCrafters resonates with you.
 Home improvement projects can be stressful, and asking for help can be hard.
 When you're ready to take that jump, we've got your back.
-Drop us a line on our contact page, and one of our friendly representatives will be in touch with you to schedule your inspection.
+You are only one step away from getting your leak to stop, click the button below to schedule your inspection.

-If you're still feeling a little apprehensive, and what to learn more about roof leaks and roof repairs, check out the extensive resources we have listed for you in our learning center.
+If you're still feeling a little apprehensive and want to learn more about roof leaks and roof repairs, check out the extensive resources we have listed for you in our learning center.
 We recommend reading "The Most Common Causes of Roof Leaks", so you can better understand why your roof may be leaking.